 How often does it update with new cartoons?

-Roughly once a week, give or take a few days depending on the length of the comic.
+Roughly once every 1-2 weeks give or take a few days depending on the length of the comic.

 Who the hell are you, anyway?